chaos-mesh/database-testing/fuzzing.md

 Since TiDB is not 100% compatibility with MySQL.
 The correctness is still hard to cover, then we use a go version of [sqlancer](https://github.com/sqlancer/sqlancer).
 The original one has proven to be a very effective way to find correctness bugs in https://www.manuelrigger.at/dbms-bugs/

 In the TiDB cluster, we have hundreds of configs, we also need to test if each config is work well on common tests and on fuzz tests.
-So we create a project [matrix](https://github.com/chaos-mesh/matrix)
+So we create a project [matrix](https://github.com/chaos-mesh/matrix) to fuzz configs